Australian - UK Visitors Rating: 9.8/10 Excellent

 Hanoi Holiday Package Included:

-Requested hotels, Private car English speaking tour guide, Meals: B, L
+Requested hotels, Private car, Local English speaking tour guide, Meals: B, L

 Today you have a full day trek from Sapa town along buffalo paths, trails and through several hill tribe villages.
 This is an absolutely spectacular walk through stunning scenery inhabited by some of the friendliest people you will meet.